 But for the rest of us who haven’t paid for poppies with the currency of our lives, we owe it to those who have, and are, to put money in the collection boxes every year.
 If, like me, you lose your poppy or wear a different jacket – well, buy another one!

 A white poppy movement started a few years after the red poppies appeared – so that people could honour war casualties, civilian and soldier, without honouring the act of war.
 I suppose that’s ok.
-I had a time in my life when I was conflicted about buying or wearing a poppy.
+There was a time in my life when I felt conflicted about buying or wearing a poppy.
 It seemed like it was giving positive sanction to war to do so.
 I even lectured a couple young cadets once when they were selling apples to raise money.
 “I won’t buy your apple because I don’t support the war machine” I told them.
 Oh, how absolutely pretentious was I!

 But after getting to know some soldiers, I realized that there are many reasons why people end up in the Armed Forces and few of those reasons involve wanting to fight.
 But that possibility is real, and is accepted as part of the job.
 When it happens, whether in war or peace-keeping missions, the danger is faced and bravery kicks in.
 They do, every day, put their lives on the line.
 They want to do their jobs well, stay alive and keep their buddies unharmed.